AlexARNcode/AlexARNcode/README.md

   - :milky_way: Frontend: Twig for the moment.
 React later.

-  - :wrench: Backend: PHP8 / Symfony 6 / API Platform
+  - :wrench: Backend: PHP8 / Symfony 6 / API Platform / Messenger to do asynchronous tasks

   - :rocket: DevOps: CI with PHPUnit tests on every push.